 Dentistry

-Dental health is a crucial aspect of your pet's overall well-being.
+Dental health is a crucial aspect of your pet's overall wellbeing.
 If left untreated, dental issues can lead to significant discomfort, which may result in inappetence, weight loss, and other health complications.
-At Hello Vet, we prioritise assessing the dental health of every pet during routine consultations.

 The best way to maintain your pet's dental health is by preventing tartar buildup.
 Regular tooth brushing with pet-specific products and feeding food that promotes chewing are key.
 Keep an eye out for signs like bad breath or difficulty eating to catch dental issues early.

 This first stage includes a full scale and polish, along with detailed dental x-rays taken under general anaesthetic.
 These allow us to thoroughly assess the health of your pet's teeth and roots, and to determine whether any extractions may be needed.
-If no (or only a few) extractions are required, we may be able to complete all necessary treatment in one procedure.
+If no extractions (or very few) are required, we may be able to complete all necessary treatment in one procedure.

-If we find teeth that need to be removed, we'll provide a clear cost estimate and recommend a Stage 2 procedure.
+If we find teeth that need to be removed, we may recommend a Stage 2 procedure.
 Stage 2 is usually booked for around a month after Stage 1.
-Evidence shows that, following a thorough clean, diseased teeth often improve enough over that time to reduce the number and cost of extractions.
+Evidence shows that, following a thorough clean, diseased teeth often improve over time, reducing the number and cost of extractions.

 During your pet’s routine check-up or annual vaccinations, we’ll examine their teeth and let you know if there are any dental issues.
 If you have concerns before then, you can always book a consultation to discuss them with our clinical team.